cemu-project/cemu_graphic_packs/src/XenobladeChroniclesX/Mods/readme.md

 ### Battle mods

 - **Enemy Statistics mod**: Apply a global percent modificator on all enemies stats (HP, Melee Attack, Melee Accuracy, Ranged Attack, Ranged Accuracy, Potential and Evasion).
-- **Escape distance reducer**: Reduce escape distance needed to lose aggro from enemies.
+- **Enemy De-aggro reducer**: Reduce escape distance needed to lose aggro from enemies.
 - **Ground Damage multiplicator**: Increase the ground damage dealt by your team (skells not impacted).
 - **Overdrive unlocked**: Overdrive is unlocked and can be used before Chapter 3.
 - **Soul Challenges - AutoBattles**: The Soul Challenges QTE are hidden and automatically successful (only affect ground battles, not the QTE on Skell binding and destroying).